modpreneur/trinity-grid/README.md

 ####1) Create filter:

-Filter -> BaseFilter or FilterInterface!
+Filter have to inherit from BaseFilter or FilterInterface!

     class IdFilter extends BaseFilter
     {